More events like this...

 3. Beetson, Ariane (2024): Because I’m Not Myself: A Memoir of Motherhood, Madness and Coming Back from the Brink, Black Inc.

 Reading about women’s experience of postnatal psychosis from the early 15th century to the present demonstrates a long view of an illness that remains constant.
-It is from this perspective that it can be read against current clinical guidelines to ensure that women have optimum health accounts.
+It is from this perspective that it can be read against current clinical guidelines to ensure that women have optimum health outcomes.

 Location: WSU Parramatta City Campus, Peter Shergold Building, Level 9, Conference Room 2 or via Zoom.